Invariant Policy Learning: A Causal Perspective: A Causal Framework for Multi-environment Contextual Bandits

 \section{A Causal Framework for Multi-environment Contextual Bandits}

-Instead of having a fixed distribution over the context variables $\P_{X,U}$, we introduce a collection $\mathcal{E}$ of environments such that, in each round, the context and reward are drawn from an environment specific distribution $\P^e_{X,U}$ that depends on the environment $e \in \mathcal{E}$ in that round.
+Instead of having a fixed distribution $\P_{X,U}$ over the covariates, we introduce a collection $\mathcal{E}$ of environments such that, in each round, the covariates are drawn from an environment-specific distribution $\P^e_{X,U}$ that depends on the environment $e \in \mathcal{E}$ in that round.

-In practice, the agent only observes part of the environments $\mathcal{E}^{\obs} \subseteq \mathcal{E}$ and aims to perform well on all possible test environments in $\mathcal{E}$ including the unseen environments $\mathcal{E} \setminus \mathcal{E}^{\obs}$.
-More specifically, we aim to maximize the worst-case expected reward.
-To formalize the problem, we introduce a framework that puts assumptions on how environments change the distributions of $X, U$ and $R$.
-The assumptions are constructed via an underlying class of structural causal models (SCMs) indexed by the environment and policy.\footnote{ Readers familiar with the standard notion of SCMs may think about an SCM with a source node $E$. $\mathcal{S}(\pi, e)$ then corresponds to an intervention on the action variable (change of policy) and on some of the observed context variables (change of environment).
-Here, we consider fixed environments, so that we do not have to consider them as random draws from an underlying distribution; see also \citet{dawid2002}.}
+In practice, the agent only observes part of the environments $\mathcal{E}^{\obs} \subseteq \mathcal{E}$ and is expected to generalize well to all environments in $\mathcal{E}$ including the unseen environments $\mathcal{E} \setminus \mathcal{E}^{\obs}$.
+To formalize the problem, we first introduce a model that puts assumptions on how environments change the distributions of $X$, $U$ and $R$.
+Specifically, an environment $e$ can only perturb the distribution of the reward $R$ through altering the distribution of the covariates $X$ and $U$.
+This constraint makes it possible to generalize information learned from one set of environments to another.
+In this formulation -- even though the full conditional distribution of the reward $\P^{\pi, e}_{R \mid X, U, A}$ is assumed to be fixed across environments -- the observable distribution $\P^{\pi, e}_{R \mid X, A}$ after marginalizing out the unobserved $U$ may change from one environment to another (see, e.g., Figure~\ref{fig:example1b})

+Formally, the assumptions are constructed via an underlying class of SCMs indexed by the environment and policy.\footnote{ Readers familiar with the standard notion of SCMs may think about an SCM with a source node $E$. $\mathcal{S}(\pi, e)$ then corresponds to an intervention on the action variable (change of policy) and on some of the observed covariates variables (change of environment).
+Here, we consider fixed environments, so that we do not have to consider them as random draws from an underlying distribution; see also \cite{dawid2002}.}